Sainte-Croix, Quebec

-Sainte-Croix (/fr/) is a municipality in and the seat of Lotbinière Regional County Municipali in Quebec, Canada.
+Sainte-Croix (/fr/) is a municipality in and the seat of Lotbinière Regional County Municipality in Quebec, Canada.
 It is part of the Chaudière-Appalaches region had a population is 2,352 as of 2021.
 The new constitution dates from 2001, after the amalgamation of the Parish of and the Village of Sainte-Croix.

 Its name refers to the True Cross but had been in use well before its foundation in 1713.
 In fact, the seigneurie of Sainte-Croix was granted in 1637 to the Company of One Hundred Associates at a point named Platon Sainte-Croix (Holy Cross Flats in English), at the mouth of the Jacques-Cartier River.
 It had been named as such by Jacques Cartier, who had spent the winter of 1535-1536 there.
 Samuel de Champlain explained in 1613 that there had been a mistake and was not the place that Cartier had wintered, which was a point that is now called Pointe Platon ("Plato (or Flat) Point").